johnyacuta/simple-status/simple-status-api/README.md

 INFO:     127.0.0.1:50597 - "POST /status HTTP/1.1" 200 OK
 ```

-Alternative: you can also navigate to `http://127.0.0.1:8000/docs` and ecxecute commands there.
+Alternatively, you can also navigate to `http://127.0.0.1:8000/docs` and ecxecute commands there.